 - Exclude ambiguously mapped reads is checked by default.

-- Always merge singleton groups When this option is checked, a singleton UMI group is merged with a non-singleton group even if the "Maximum relative size difference between merged groups" threshold is not met.
+- Always merge singleton groups When this option is checked, a singleton UMI group, a group that contain only one read, is merged with a non-singleton group with distance 1 even if the "Maximum relative size difference between merged groups" threshold is not met.

 A report can also be generated.
 It contains: